JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 Let's first upgrade pip, if required.
 Check the pip version with:

 ```
-pip --version
+pip3 --version
 ```

 You may be tempted to just upgrade pip to the latest version with *python3 -m pip install --upgrade p*, but this could result in you e.g. having pip version 21.3.1, where Home-Assistant is not yet compatible with this release.
-At time of writing, Home Assistant requires pip<20.3,>=8.0.3, so let's make sure to have 20.3 installed.

-Next, install the packages Home-Assistant will need.
+Install the packages Home-Assistant will need.

 ```
 python -m pip install py-spy